Copyright © 2022

 4.2.2.
 How to Choose What To Observe

 Specify jdbc.includes property.
-By default, the property is set to include(observe) all(CONNECTION, QUERY, FETCH) types.
+By default, the property is set to include(observe) all(CONNECTION, QUERY, KEYS, FETCH) types.

 4.2.3.
 How to Include the Bind Parameter Values in Spans